sfomuseum/go-html-offline/README.md

 Usage of ./bin/add-service-worker:
   -cache-name string
-    	The name for your browser/service worker cache. (default "network-or-cache") -server-worker-url string
+    	The name for your browser/service worker cache. (default "network-or-cache") -mode string
+    	Indicate how command line arguments should be interpreted.
+Valid options are: files, directory. (default "file") -server-worker-url string
     	The URI of the JavaScript service worker. (default "sw.js")
 ```